Sturnia

-Sturnia is a genus of Asian birds in the family Sturnidae.
+Sturnia is a genus of Asian birds in the starling family Sturnidae.
 It is sometimes merged with Sturnus.

-Species
+Taxonomy

+The genus Sturnia was introduced in 1837 by the French naturalist René Lesson.
+He designated the type species as Pastor elegans Lesson, 1834.
+This is a junior synonym of Oriolus sinensis Gmelin, 1778, the white-shouldered starling.
+The genus name is from Latin sturnus meaning "starling".

 The old genus' placement with the starlings was found to be polyphyletic, resulting in changes in the placement.
 A 2008 study places the following species within this genus: